Food history from the year you were born

 1963: Irradiation of flour gets FDA approval

-The Food and Drug Administration gave food producers the green light to start irradiating wheat and wheat flour in 1963, according to the Institute of Food Technologists.
+The Food and Drug Administration gave food producers the green light to begin irradiating wheat and wheat flour in 1963.
 The technique would help eliminate pests from the products.

-Teressa Bellissimo, owner of Anchor Bar in Buffalo, New York, invented buffalo wings in 1964, according to Smithsonian Magazine.
+Teressa Bellissimo, owner of Anchor Bar in Buffalo, New York, invented buffalo wings in 1964.
 Now a Super Bowl staple, the wings were created on a whim after the bar received a delivery of chicken wings instead of the necks they had ordered.

 1965: Pillsbury Doughboy makes first TV appearance